About WPTC

 (France)

 Robert Giovinazzo trained as an Agronomist at the Agronomic Institute of Paris-Grignon (France).
 He joined Sonito, the French National Interprofessional Association of Tomatoes intended for Processing, in 1996 initially as an intern, then full time in 1997 as Technical Manager.
 Since the beginning of 2021, he has been SONITO’s Director.
 He therefore has more than 25 years’ experience of the tomato processing sector about which he is passionate.
-For many years he has regularly participated in all AMITOM and WPTC events, and he currently is WPTC Treasurer.
+For many years he has regularly participated in all AMITOM and WPTC events.

 WPTC Board